-- 4 (8 fl oz/237 ml) cans lime-flavored sparkling water
+- 4 cans sparkling water (8 fl oz/237 ml cans)

-- 4 sprigs mint
+- 4 mint sprigs

-- 2 limes, thinly sliced
+- 2 limes thinly sliced

-- For the blackberry syrup, add the blackberries, water, erythritol, stevia glycerite, and salt to a medium saucepan.
+- Add the blackberries, water, erythritol, stevia glycerite, and salt to a medium saucepan.
 Bring to a boil, and then reduce the heat, cover, and simmer 10 minutes.